 This means that one halftone is printed in black ink, while the other is produced in a color ink such as warm brown or any other.

 Duotone Screen Printing Process

 To make a duotone print using the color hue of the warm brown halftone, use the warm brown halftone and black halftone.
 It resembles a sepia-toned image in appearance.
 Above is the Duotone screen printing process.

 - It gives the finished print a refined and artistic appearance.

 To choose the best screen printing process for your company, you must first learn all the different screen printing forms, compare them, and analyze your specific needs.
-Different screen printing process has different benefits.
+The different screen printing process has different benefits.
 You should choose the screen printing process that suits you best.

-Aside from that, proper color management software allows you to control price choices for the variety of colors your clients may choose from.
-Once Tech can assist you in choosing different types of screen printing machine and tools needed.
+Aside from that, proper color management software allows you to control price choices for various colors your clients may choose from.
+Once Tech can assist you in choosing different types of screen printing machines and tools needed.

-When it comes to screen printing machines, ONCE TECH is the only name you need to remember.
+ONCE TECH is the only name, you need to remember when it comes to screen printing machines.
 They provide a complete line of round printing equipment, including manual and automated cylindrical silk screen printing presses and multi-color automatic round silk screen machines that are both modern and easy to use.

-Learn a broad variety of printing procedures and get your printing company lucrative.
-Analyze the procedures above and choose the one that is most appropriate for your business.
+Learn a wide variety of printing procedures and get your printing company lucrative.
+Analyze the procedures above and choose the most appropriate for your business.